A: You can hear everybody around you but only in the close vicinity. This is similar to an omni-directional antenna.

 B: You hear only one person clearly, but that person can be quite far away.
 This is similar to a directional panel antenna.

 But antenna choice and design is important.
 All 3G repeater systems have an indoor antenna and an outdoor antenna.
-But how do we decide which outdoor antenna is best for the repeater system, and why is it important anyway?
+But how do we decide which outdoor antenna is best for the repeater system, and why is it important?

 An analogy is the best way to describe this.
-Lets say your at at party surrounded by people chatting.
+Let’s say you’re at at party surrounded by people chatting.

-If you do not want to go to the effort of pointing the antenna, or you need to connect to several base stations at once, then an omni-antenna is recommended but do bear in mind, this could increase the noise experienced by the repeater system overall.
+If you do not want to go to the effort of pointing the antenna, or you need to connect to several masts at once, then an omni directional antenna is recommended, but do bear in mind, this could increase the noise which is experienced by the repeater system overall.

 You should be in a strong signal area before using an omni-antenna.